clibequilibrium/EquilibriumEngine/README.md

 *You might need Visual Studio build tools installed so clang can link to MSVC*

-The rest of the dependencies included within the project.
+The rest of the dependencies included within the project:

 * assimp
 * bgfx